mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui.md

 - **hyperlink-reference**: make a reference a hyperlink
 - **hyperlink-handler**: a function that's called when the link is clicked.
-The *util* parameter object contains a method *openInBrowser* for opening an URL with the default web browser.
+The *util* parameter object contains a method *openInBrowser* for opening a URL with the default web browser.
 - **hyperlink-style**: can be URl or reference.
-The reference style forces the use of ctrl to activate the hyperlink.
+The reference style forces the usage of the key *ctrl* to activate the hyperlink.
 - **hyperlink-node**: the node that should be displayed after the link was clicked
 - **hyperlink-focus**: focus the target node of the hyperlink after navigating to it.
 - **hyperlink-select**: select the target node of the hyperlink after navigating to it.